azukiapp/azk/docs/content/en/deploy/README.md

 });
 ```

+### Getting a Personal Access Token for Digital Ocean API

 Get a [personal access token](https://cloud.digitalocean.com/settings/applications) *(must be logged in)* from DigitalOcean and put it into a file named `.env`:

 ```bash